5 Best Curling Irons for Long Hair in 2017 – Reviews, Comparison & Guide

 Long, flowing waves and curls are back in style like never before.
 Today’s long hairstyles range from complex and glamorous to carefree and natural, but unless your hair is naturally curly, most of them require some effort.

-Curling irons make creating gorgeous waves and curls faster and easier.
+Curling irons create gorgeous waves and curls faster and easier.
 However, the weight of longer, thicker hair presents a special challenge.
 It may be more difficult to achieve your wavy strands and smooth spirals to begin with, and keeping them intact throughout the day can be even trickier.
 Fortunately, today’s popular curling irons include features designed to help you better manage your lengthy locks.

 Table of Contents